Itinerary

 We tour the architectural treasure of Jama Masjid, India's largest mosque and the magnum opus of Mughal Emperor Shah Jahan.
 Completed in 1656 by more than 5,000 laborers, the grand edifice features alternating vertical strips of red sandstone and white marble, with a vast inner courtyard that can hold 25,000 people.
 We also visit Bangla Sahib, one of the country's most revered Sikh temples.
 The complex is associated with Guru Har Krishan and includes the main temple, a school, a sacred water tank and a large community kitchen that generously prepares over 10,000 free meals each day, known as langar, all cooked by volunteers using donated ingredients from Sikh farmers.
 This evening, join our Expedition Leader for a welcome dinner and orientation to all the photography adventures that lie ahead.

-After arriving at the Jai Mahal Palace Hotel for lunch and rest time, we make an afternoon safari in Jhalana Leopard Reserve.
+Arriving at the Jai Mahal Palace Hotel, enjoy lunch and time to rest or relax before an afternoon safari in Jhalana Leopard Reserve.
 This conservation-focused park within the city's bounds was once a hunting grounds for the royal families of Jaipur.
 India's first leopard reserve, it was opened to the public for wildlife viewing in 2016.
 In addition to 30 resident leopards, the park is also home to striped hyena, Indian civet, jungle cats, desert fox jackal, porcupine, mongoose, monitor lizard, Sambar deer, spotted deer (chital), blue bull (nilgai) and prolific birdlife.
 Spot wildlife and survey the Aravali Hills from Shikar Audi, a former hunting lodge for the maharajahs in the middle of the reserve, which is topped with animal-spotting platform.
 We spend the night in Jaipur.

-Day 4: Jaipur—Balloon Safari / Ranthambore National Park
+Day 4: Jaipur—City Tour / Ranthambore National Park

 Days 5-9: Tiger & Wildlife Photography in Ranthambore National Park